 The “No Money Down” heading, is the biggest marketing hook used by many at unscrupulous training events in order to drive attendance.

+A Quantity Surveyor is the cornerstone of successful Project Management.
 The single biggest reason so many struggle with Project Management is a failure to understand the massive risks involved.
 This manifests itself when people struggle to correctly map out the full scope of works required before the job starts (meaning no unbudgeted extras, appearing after work begins) and a failure to then accurately estimate the full building costs.
-On top of this you need an experience professional to work out the cheapest, quickest way to make it all happen, plus, the most appropriate materials required for your project.
+On top of this you need an experienced professional (Quantity Surveyor) to work out the cheapest, quickest way to make it all happen, plus, the most appropriate materials required for your project.

 This is largely because some people simply don’t understand, that this a highly professional skill, and to get this right, you need to employ the services of a Quantity Surveyor.
 Getting your due diligence completed before you exchange and estimating your costs, accurately, is the difference between an amateur and a professional developer.
 Failing to consult this key professional, is without doubt, the main reason why many fail to finish on time, go over their budget and often end up in dispute with their builder.